Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/README.md

 ## Design Choices

-1) I think that would be cool to make the language not whitespace sensitive, so that a programmer could align code as they want
+1) I think that would be cool to make the language not whitespace sensitive so that a programmer could align code as they want
-2) Keywords or phrazes shall be UPPERCASE.
+2) Keywords or phrases shall be UPPERCASE.
 It will leave freedom for the user to notice them in natural language sentences.
-3) In addition to the 2, upper case will create feeling off yelling at the machine what to do, which I think is funny.
+3) In addition to the 2, upper case will create a feeling of yelling at the machine what to do, which I think is funny.

 ### 1. Whitespace sensitivity.

-Consider the followinf Python code.
+Consider the following Python code.

 ```